-Hepatitis C is a disease that causes inflammation and infection in the liver.
-This condition develops after being infected with the Hepatitis C virus (HCV).
-There are two forms of hepatitis C: acute and chronic.
+Hepatitis C is a disease that causes inflammation and infection of the liver.
+This condition develops after being infected with the hepatitis C virus (HCV).
+Hepatitis C can be either acute or chronic.

-Unlike hepatitis A and B, hepatitis C has no vaccination, although efforts to create one are ongoing.
-Hepatitis C is highly contagious, which is why such a high number of people have the disease.
-According to WHO, this disease is found worldwide, with Egypt having the highest percentage of chronic hepatitis C cases (WHO).
+Unlike hepatitis A and B, there’s no vaccine for hepatitis C, although efforts to create one continue.
+Hepatitis C is highly contagious, which explains the high number of people with the disease.
+Learn more about the different types of hepatitis.

 - organ transplants